 The cart on the right-hand side is a new backup RAM cart for Mega-CD with 8189 blocks of memory.
 That’s four times as much memory as the original Sega Backup RAM Cart has available for storage (2045 blocks).
 I’ve bought a used Sega cart in 2003 and am glad that the battery is still good – it’s only a matter of time until it loses its charge and my save files.

-The Ultra cart came without a shell, this is a quick and dirty attempt to convert a Sonic game to a RAM cart.
+The Ultra cart came without a shell, so this is a quick and dirty attempt to convert a Sonic game cart to a RAM cart.
 Get the label image from the link above, I’m sure you can do better than me:

-Transferring the data from the old to the new cart is very time consuming: You have to copy each item one by one to the very limited internal RAM (125 blocks), then power off the console, swap carts, and copy the items from the internal RAM to the new cart.
-Then format the internal memory and start over.
+Transferring the data from the old to the new cart is very time-consuming: You have to copy each item one by one to the very limited internal RAM (125 blocks), then power off the console, swap carts, and copy the items from the internal RAM to the new cart.
+Then, format the internal memory and start over.